 If you want to reduce your stress, it’s good to adopt the “everything is rational” mantra.
+Once you believe that everything is rational, you’ll stop getting so frustrated and angry at things.
+You’ll also stop being so jealous of other people’s success.

 However, if you constantly try to fight everything wrong, you will end up stressed and miserable.
 Pick your battles, such as speaking out against racism.
 And let other things that bother you, go.